hashkrish/vm-tasks/practice_2.10/README.md

 # Week 2 Problem 10

-The array ` colors ` contains the name of the colors.
+The string ` colors ` contains the name of the colors.
+Convert it to array of colors.

 Your task is to write a bash script ` script.sh ` to remove all vowels present in the array and display them.

-Example: ` colors=(violet indigo blue green yellow orange red) `
+Example: ` colors="violet indigo blue green yellow orange red" `

 **Output**